How to Score Band 9 in IELTS Reading

 Question – How many persons were initially invited?

 Here, your answer is going to be ‘B’.
-Tom initially invited 3 and then added 2 more people in the invitation list.
-The question asked about the number of people who were invited before adding extra people to the list; hence, the ‘B’ answer.
+Tom initially invited 3 and then added 2 more people to the invitation list.
+The question asked about the number of people invited before adding extra people to the list; hence, the ‘B’ answer.

-- Other can be the half information questions.
-In these types of questions, you will have one or two options, which will contain half information from the paragraph.
-Still, confused?
+• Another can be the half-information questions.
+You will have one or two options containing half of the paragraph’s information in these questions.
+Still confused?
 Let’s see the example.

 Question – In which direction do the birds move?